 Writing journal provides the opportunity for focused production.

 Writing engages students critically and deliberately with a language.
 The example prompts in the Teacher’s Manual show how students can use picture cards, vocabulary from the question and answer sections, and cognates to write simple sentences.
 Writing requires focused individual attention.
 That attention and the action of writing provide deep-level learning.

 Using Spanish in different formats and settings helps kids process the language more deeply.
 Also, kids love online games!
-The online resources will include the songs with lyrics and sign language, question and answer practice, skits with subtitles and best of all engaging games to practice vocabulary.
-A demo of all these resources will available soon.
+The online resources will include the songs with lyrics and sign language, question and answer practice, skits with subtitles and, best of all, engaging games to practice vocabulary.
+A demo of all these resources will be available soon.
 I tried the demo game that is available now and I was impressed by the excellent quality of the audio and the quick pace.
 It is fun!
 Teachers will appreciate the online resources as they monitor student activity and points, and the kids will enjoy using Spanish as they play.

 Risas y Sonrisas is a complete Spanish curriculum for children.
 It provides a positive, dynamic experience while establishing a strong, communicative base in the language.
 It also takes full advantage of students’ academic and first-language skills to make learning efficient and fun.
 There are programs for classroom or home, and many of the components are available to purchase individually too.

 Most language programs at the middle school, high school and university levels continue to have a strong grammar-based component.
 Risas y Sonrisas prepares children for these programs and also gives them vocabulary and structures they can use to communicate in Spanish right away.